sg893052/sonic-buildimage/L2/Reserved Vlan/Reserved Vlan range.md

 ## 3.4 Notifications
-Notification will be sent from Vlanmgr to PAC indicating a change in rserved vlan range
+Notification will be sent from Vlanmgr to the consumers (Ex.
+PAC)cindicating a change in rserved vlan range.

 ### 3.4.1 RESERVEDVLANCHANGED